Physical Plausibility Reasoning via HCM-GRPO: Empowering Compact Model for Superior Performance: Related Work

 \subsection{Reinforcement Learning}

-Recently, reinforcement learning techniques have been extensively applied to enhance the reasoning capabilities of Large Language Models (LLMs), enabling them to effectively solve complex problems~\cite{shao2024deepseekmath, guo2025deepseek, yu2503dapo, yuan2025vapo, zhang2025gvpo, zheng2025group}.
-Deepseek-R1~\cite{guo2025deepseek} is a milestone work in the application of reinforcement learning to the domain of LLMs.
+Recently, reinforcement learning techniques have been extensively applied to enhance the reasoning capabilities of Large Language Models (LLMs), enabling them to effectively solve complex problems~\cite{guo2025deepseek, yu2026dapo}.
+DeepSeek-R1~\cite{guo2025deepseek} is a milestone work in the application of reinforcement learning to the domain of LLMs.
 It includes the full version of DeepSeek-R1 and DeepSeek-R1-Zero, which are obtained using Group Relative Policy Optimization (GRPO).
-Based on GRPO, DAPO~\cite{yu2503dapo} introduces several key techniques to make RL shine in the long-CoT RL scenario with Qwen2.5-32B, outperforming the DeepSeek-R1-Zero-Qwen-32B while using only half the training steps in AIME 2024.
-VAPO~\cite{yuan2025vapo} proposes a novel framework tailored for reasoning models within the value model-based paradigm, pinpointing three key challenges that plague value model-based methods: value model bias, the presence of heterogeneous sequence lengths, and the sparsity of reward signals.
-As for MLLMs, RL is often applied to specific tasks, such as object detection~\cite{liu2025visual}, training reward models~\cite{wang2025unified}, and enhancing reasoning capabilities~\cite{zhang2025r1}, which often require designing task-specific rewards.
+Based on GRPO, DAPO~\cite{yu2026dapo} introduces several key techniques to make RL shine in the long-CoT RL scenario with Qwen2.5-32B, outperforming DeepSeek-R1-Zero-Qwen-32B while using only half the training steps in AIME 2024.
+As for the LLM agent, MCMIX~\cite{liu2026value} leverages deep reinforcement learning to address the non-monotonic value decomposition problem by robustly learning from multiple high-quality joint actions in cooperative multi-agent environments.
+As for MLLMs, RL is often applied to specific tasks, such as object detection~\cite{liu2025visual}, training reward models~\cite{wangunified}, and enhancing reasoning capabilities~\cite{Zhang_2025_ICCV}, which often require designing task-specific rewards.
 In this paper, we apply the reinforcement learning method GRPO to a new task: screening generated images with MLLMs.
 The proposed HCM-GRPO method, even when applied to small-sized models, outperforms both large-sized open-source and closed-source models.